pfekin/summation-based-transformers/README.md

 3. **Deferred resolution**: Ambiguity is preserved until final output layers
 4. **Modality decoupling**: Forces abstraction by preventing reliance on modality-specific cues

-For detailed theoretical analysis, see our paper: **"Representational Superposition: A Sub-Quadratic Alternative to Attention"**
+For detailed theoretical analysis, see the paper: **"Representational Superposition: A Sub-Quadratic Alternative to Attention"**

 ## Citation